 Scholarships and bursaries for international schools in Belgium

-Scholarships in Belgium are limited and not all international schools have them.
+Scholarships in Belgium are few and not all international schools have them, however.
 Financial support is currently available for students at the following schools:

 Both the schools at Waterloo and Tervuren offer financial support to students.
-ISF Waterloo offers scholarships for specially gifted students spread across four entry levels: 3-year scholarships to complete primary or secondary school education, plus 2-year and 4-year scholarships for pre-university education (including Cambridge exam fees).
+ISF Waterloo offers scholarships for specially gifted students spread across four entry levels: 3-year scholarships to complete primary or secondary school education, as well as 2-year and 4-year scholarships for pre-university education (including Cambridge exam fees).
 Each scholarship is worth up to 100% of annual fees.

 Antwerp International School